SLAzurin/maple-culvert-tracker/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G0WUCP2)

 This software helps track Maplestory culvert scores over time!

-This software is best used in conjunction with my https://github.com/SLAzurin/gpq-image-ocr-gui
+It is best used in conjunction with my https://github.com/SLAzurin/gpq-image-ocr-gui

 Join the Discord server for update notifications!
 Here: Server under construction.

-A lot of work still needs to be done to be considered a well established Open Source software, so it is like Public Source instead.
+A lot of work still needs to be done to be considered a well established and well documented Open Source software, so it is much more of a Public Source project instead.

-# Pre-requisites
+# pre-requisites for development

 Install Docker Engine (Linux) or Docker Desktop (Linux/Windows/Mac) for development.
 Install Golang 1.23.x or newer versions when developing.